joneff/baka/README.md

  /**/  @import       "file.css"; /**/ //
 ```

 Yet, baka will not match it.
 So you could say that there are intended bugs.
-Speaking of which, [uikit] can not be flattened right now.
+Speaking of which, [uikit] and any framework that doesn't terminate line ends with `;` will not be flattened.

 ## Contributing?